LunarLogic/dolly.js/README.md

 });
 ```

-will make possible to select a square of cells like this:
+will make possible to select a group of cells like this:

 ![cloning an area of cells](https://raw.github.com/LunarLogic/dolly.js/master/examples/imgs/area_selection.png)